Resources

 Why Post-Move Validation Matters

-After a move is completed, the new location should be checked quickly to make sure access works, equipment is in place, and workplace records reflect the change accurately.
-This validation step matters because once a floor plan or booking system falls out of sync with reality, the quality of downstream reporting and planning starts to decline.
+After a move is completed, the new location should be checked to confirm that access works, equipment is ready, and workplace records reflect the change accurately.
+This helps keep floor plans, booking systems, and wider planning data reliable.

 Questions People Ask About Workplace Moves